British National Vegetation Classification

 The British National Vegetation Classification or NVC is a system of classifying natural habitat types in Great Britain according to the vegetation they contain.

 A large scientific meeting of ecologists, botanists, and other related professionals in the United Kingdom resulted in the publication of a compendium of five books: British Plant Communities, edited by John S. Rodwell, which detail the incidence of plant species in twelve major habitat types in the British natural environment.
 They are the first systematic and comprehensive account of the vegetation types of the country.
 They cover all natural, semi-natural and major artificial habitats in Great Britain (not Northern Ireland) and represent fifteen years of research by leading plant ecologists.

 From the data collated from the books, commercial software products have been developed to help to classify vegetation identified into one of the many habitat types found in Great Britain – these include MATCH, TABLEFIT and MAVIS.

-Terminology used in connection with the British National Vegetation Classification
+Terminology

-The following is a list of terms used in connection with the British National Vegetation Classification, together with their meanings:
+The following are lists of terms used in connection with the British National Vegetation Classification, together with their meanings.